Many mothers fail to establish breastfeeding because of difficulties such as:

 It's possible to induce lactation successfully and bring in your milk supply.

 It can take anything from a few days to a few weeks to be able to produce a few drops of milk.
-It often takes the same amount of time that you stopped to bring back a full milk supply.
-For example, if you stopped breastfeeding for one week, it may take one week to get back to a good supply.

 To help stimulate lactation: